-How to Work Out For Your Body Type Choosing a workout plan that's best for you
+How to Workout For Your Body Type Choosing the workout plan that's best for you

 Have you been sticking to your workout goals this year?
 Have you gotten what to pack to the gym down to a science?
 Are you seeing the results you want?
 Maybe you’ve spent the first couple weeks of the new year pumping iron to no avail.
 What if I told you that it might not be your fault.